PCDMZ-DEV/Sleek/README.md

 ## Important

-This solution is a continuing work in progress and will be getting regular updates for several more weeks.
+This solution is a continuing work in progress and will be getting regular updates for the foreseeble future.
 Feel free to look it over, but many parts of it are still incomplete.

 ## Known Issues